xaravind/devops-notes-25/git_tasks.md

 - ✔️ It Added one more commit in `master` branch `b884bc6` with the same commit msg from `dev` branch, `master3_dev`.

 ---
-Love the enthusiasm!
-Let’s dive into **Challenge 3**, building off that same style and energy 💥

----

 ### 🧨 **Challenge 3: Create a Merge Conflict Scenario & Resolve It with `git merge` and `git rebase`**